sintrb/SinREST4Android/README.md

 A REST client library for Android development, but in fact it can be used on all Java platform, such as J2ME, J2SE, J2EE and so on.

-It't very easy to use it, in most time you can use it as follow:
+It't very easy to use it, in most time you can use it as this follow:

 <ul>
 <li>